rish/testa/README.md

 # testa
 Is this a user queuing system using RethinkDB?
 Nope ...
+[Chuck Testa](https://www.youtube.com/watch?v=LJP1DphOWPs)